Skip to content

 Precedence

-The product_version attribute takes precedence over the PING_PRODUCT_VERSION environment variable.
+The product_version attribute takes precedence over the PINGFEDERATE_PROVIDER_PRODUCT_VERSION environment variable.

 If neither is set, the provider will throw an error.